politechlab/publicspeak/README.md

 - small data for experiments

 # pipeline - this is second priority
- - video to audio
+ - video to audio - D
- - transcript
+ - transcript - D
- - clean transcript
+ - clean transcript - D
- - feed the transcript to PLM
+ - feed the transcript to PLM - D
- - feed the transcript to LLM
+ - feed the transcript to LLM - D
- - give transcript, PLM output, LLM output to PSL
+ - give transcript, PLM output, LLM output to PSL - D

 # model - HIGH PRIORITY
 - PSL code
-    - training - takes data from the pipeline
+    - training - takes data from the pipeline - D
-    - inference - start with inference -
+    - inference - start with inference -  - D
        - one for the paper experiments, use the best weights learned
        - with default weights
        - let's keep track of the size of the models, if weights are too large we can put in zenodo